RankedMusic/RankedMusic-Portal/README.md

 # RankedMusic-Portal

+## Project Overview
+- This is a portal for ranked music
+- Backend run through express and node.js with MongoDB database.
+Frontend is REACT, connected to beckend using axios
+- Scrapers folder holds webscrapers that update data in MongoDB
+- Data is retreived from mongoDB in dao folder and controller files to get the data we scraped.

 NOTE: Find and kill adddress already in use
 1. Type `lsof -i :<PORT>` in terminal
 2. Find PID and type `kill -9 <PID>`